 • What is MEN3 (formerly MEN2b)?

+MEN3, also known as MEN2B (Multiple Endocrine Neoplasia type 2B), is a rare genetic disorder involving the development of tumors in specific endocrine glands.
 There are two main tumors common to MEN3.
 These occur in the butterfly-shaped thyroid gland in the neck, and less commonly in the adrenal glands that sit on top of each kidney.
 The tumor in the thyroid gland is always cancerous (medullary thyroid cancer or MTC) and is more aggressive in MEN3 than in those of MEN2.
 Each type of tumor may occur alone and independently of MEN.

 Blood and urine tests for hormone levels as well as scans of the neck and abdominal area are all used to check for tumors.
 If a tumor is found surgery may be needed to remove either just the tumor itself or the whole of the affected gland.
 This is necessary as early as possible in childhood for the medullary thyroid cancer.

-Thyroid Cancer
+Medullary Thyroid Cancer and MEN3

 After surgery lifelong medicine called levothyroxine needs to be taken.
 If calcitonin is detected after the operation, further surgery and other therapies are used to control it.
 MTC is usually slow growing and may often be managed effectively in this way without symptoms for many years.
 Children identified as having MEN3 are offered a thyroidectomy within the first year of life.
-Parathyroid glands are sometimes unavoidably removed at the same time as the thyroid gland (see parathyroids).
+Parathyroid glands are sometimes unavoidably removed at the same time as the thyroid gland (see below).

-Parathyroid Glands
+Diagram of the Parathyroid Glands

 These small glands lie just next to or are sometimes embedded within the butterfly-shaped thyroid gland in the neck and help to control calcium levels in the body.
 Owing to their location, these glands may be unavoidably removed or injured during thyroid surgery.
 If the parathyroid glands are removed or injured, patients will usually have to take a daily Vitamin D capsule to help the body absorb calcium from the diet.

-Adrenal Glands
+Adrenal Glands and Phaeochromocytomas

 The body’s two adrenal glands are normally each about the size of a whole walnut and sit just on top of the kidneys.
 A tumor of the inner part of the adrenal gland is called a phaeochromocytoma (fee-o-cromo-sy-toma) and is almost always benign (not cancerous) in MEN.
 Phaeochromocytomas may grow for many years without causing severe symptoms but can be activated by events such as childbirth or surgery.
 Symptoms are varied and may include all or some of the following: sudden migraine-like headaches, palpitations, breathlessness, excessive sweating, high (or rarely low) blood pressure (constant or off- and-on), trembling, tiredness, depression, anxiety, and nausea with or without vomiting.